vertica/vertica-containers/UDx-container/README.md

 ## Making your UDx accessible to the test Vertica server

 Start the server in your UDx working directory.
-This provides the container for the test Vertica server a path to your UDx working directory when it starts and it mounts its current working directory.
+This provides the test Vertica server container a path to your UDx working directory when it starts and so that it can mount its current working directory.
 The Vertica in the container runs as `dbadmin`.

 ## Starting the test Vertica server

 In addition to the tools such as `vsdk-make` and `vsdk-g++`, there is a `vsdk-vertica` command that creates a scratch Vertica server so you can test your UDx.

 The UDx container itself is not writable, so it creates and mounts a Docker volume called `verticasdk-data`.
 It also mounts the current working directory and your home directory in the container using the same names those directories have on the host machine.
-In addition, `vsdk-vertica` understands the `VSDK_MOUNT` and `VSDK_ENV` environment variables described in [environment variable](#environment-variables).
+In addition, `vsdk-vertica` understands the `VSDK_MOUNT` and `VSDK_ENV` environment variables described in [environment variables](#environment-variables).

+## Fetching the test Vertica server startup log

 `vsdk-vertica` launches a server that runs in the background in a container named `verticasdk`.
-You can read the container log using the `docker logs` command.
+You can read the container log using the `docker logs` command:

-## The test Vertica server startup log

 ```shell
 docker logs verticasdk